david-k-buck/BeagleSmalltalk/README.md

 Windows:

-&nbsp;	- Download and install cygwin along with the GCC compiler and make
+ 	- Download and install cygwin along with the GCC compiler and make

-&nbsp;	- From the cygwin bash shell, create a directory for BeagleSmalltalk and cd to it
+ 	- From the cygwin bash shell, create a directory for BeagleSmalltalk and cd to it

-&nbsp;	- Type make
+ 	- Type make

-&nbsp;	- Run with:   ./beagle.exe beagle.im
+ 	- Run with:   ./beagle.exe beagle.im

-&nbsp;	- Open the file BeagleUI.hml in a web browser
+ 	- Open the file BeagleUI.hml in a web browser

+ 	- To run outside of cygwin, copy cygwin1.dll to a folder called lib

 Linux:

-&nbsp;	- Create a directory for BeagleSmalltalk and cd to it
+ 	- Create a directory for BeagleSmalltalk and cd to it

  	- Type make

  	- Run with:   ./beagle beagle.im

  	- Open the file BeagleUI.hml in a web browser